2024 MARKS THE 100thYEAR OF KANEOHE HIGASHI HONGWANJI MISSION

 April 14, 9:00 am, Open Forum discussion at Kaneohe Higashi Hongwanji: “What is the Difference between Shakyamuni Buddha, the Enlightened Buddha and Amida Buddha?”

-April 21, 10:00 am, Zoom discussion on contemporary issues with Palolo Hongwanji led by Rev. Noriaki Fujimori. {Email registration and Zoom info to follow, check back here}
+April 21, 10:00 am, Zoom discussion on contemporary issues with Palolo Hongwanji led by Rev. Noriaki Fujimori. {Email registration and Zoom info to follow, check back here.
+Can also join the Zoom viewing at Kaneohe Higashi temple}

-April 28, 9:00 am, Sunday Service at Kaneohe Higashi Hongwanji Temple: Speaker, Rev. Akiko Okada
+April 28, 9:00 am, Sunday Service at Kaneohe Higashi Hongwanji, Speaker: Rinban Kenjun Kawawata, Bishop (Director of Higashi Hongwanji Hawaii District)

 MAY